salman-abedin/puri/README.md

 # puri: A minimal URL launcher for the command line interface

-puri is a TUI for searching and selecting URLs from a given file and Its written in ~100 lines of pure POSIX shellscript.
+puri is a TUI for searching and selecting URLs from a given file.

+puri is written in ~100 lines of pure POSIX shellscript.

 ## Dependencies